orlando-gomes/calculator-web/README-en.md

 ## How it works

-This project is divided into three parts:
+This project is composed only of Frontend (execution on the web):
-1. Backend (server folder)
-2. Frontend (web folder)
-3. Mobile (mobile folder)

-Both Frontend and Mobile need the Backend to be running to work.

 ### Pre-requisites